 I don’t ever not remember walking like this.
 And the complications it has had on my body as an adult.
 I still don’t even know who to see to discuss this actual issue – and is this something covered by insurance, like I was born this way.
 If my toe walking is linked to a possible Autism diagnosis that I haven’t had and no one correlated my mental health to my physical health this whole time.
 It worries me, that is a troubling thought process I have been navigating which hits hard and hurts.

 Especially after almost a decade of working through my ADHD diagnosis.
-Learning about RSD was also a big one – knowing a lot of things like this that happened to me has exacerbated that so much – I am unsure how I would feel if someone did just casually bring it up “so what up about the toe walking, what’s with that Jenn?”.
+Knowing a lot of things like this that happened to me has exacerbated feeling sensitive to rejection so much – I am unsure how I would feel if someone did just casually bring it up “so what up about the toe walking, what’s with that Jenn?”.
 No one talks to me about it – it’s like this silent thing, like how you imagine having some apparent deformity pointed out to you like you don’t already know.. so everyone tip toes around the subject because they don’t know what to say.

 I need to document this though, that the correlation was missed even to me, even when I was told just a few short years ago of that’s like an “autistic thing” – I think the language people use when they say stuff like that kept me ignorant about these correlations – I feel cheated in a lot of ways, misunderstood my whole life – I wonder though, has everyone around me known and my mask is only to delude myself and trick myself into thinking I am fitting in.
 Those things are not symptomatic of my Autism or my ADHD, those are integral parts of who I am.
 Like how the toe walking has shaped so many of my life experiences.